Uncategorized Updated 09/04/2026 · 18 min read

 3. Subtract the cantonal holidays that fall on weekdays

-Example January 2026 (Zurich): 31 days − 8 weekend days − 1 holiday (New Year) = 22 working days.
-For automated calculation, a personnel planning software.
+Example January 2026 (Zurich): 31 days − 8 weekend days − 1 public holiday (New Year) = 22 working days.
+One is recommended for automated calculation Workforce planning software.

 What is the difference between target and actual working days?

 Target working days are the contractually agreed working days per month (basis for payroll).
-Actual working days are the actual working days performed after subtracting vacation, illness, or absences.
+Actual working days are the days actually worked after deducting vacation, illness or absences.
 The difference is important for calculating overtime and vacation entitlements.

-How many working days does a month have on average in Switzerland?
+How many working days are there on average in a month in Switzerland?

-On average, a month in Switzerland has 21 working days (for a 5-day week).
+On average one month in Switzerland 21 working days (with a 5 day week).
 The actual number varies between 20 and 22 days, depending on:

 • Month length (28-31 days)